ebmdatalab/registry_scrapers_parsers/README.md

 ANZCTR - Built and Tested:
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ANZCTR%20(AusNZ)
-Note: This gets XML from the website and converts it which makes it more flexible as you can export discrete searches as needed.
-ANZCTR also has a an east crawling interface here: http://www.anzctr.org.au/crawl.aspx
+Note: This gets XML from the website and parses it.
+This is a more flexible approach as you can export discrete searches, via URL, as needed.
+ANZCTR also has an easy crawling interface here if you are interested in that approach: http://www.anzctr.org.au/crawl.aspx

 CRIS - Built and Tested:
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/CRiS%20(S.%20Korea)